 Satchidananda, who died in August 2002, believed that "truth is one, paths are many."
 He sponsored many interfaith symposiums, retreats, and worship services around the world.
 The Light of Truth Universal Shrine (LOTUS), dedicated to all faiths and to world peace, was opened in 1986 on the Yogaville grounds.
 Built in the shape of a lotus flower—the ancient symbol for the spiritual blossoming of the soul—the shrine is a sanctuary for silent meditation, contemplation, and prayer.

 In keeping with Satchidananda's philosophy, many interdisciplinary programs are offered here each year.

 See also The Path of Devotion: Bhakti Yoga

 6. The Salt Spring Centre of Yoga in Salt Spring Island, British Columbia

 On 70 acres off Canada's western coast, the Salt Spring Centre was established in 1981 by the Dharmasara Satsang Society, a group guided by the common practice of classical Ashtanga Yoga as taught by Baba Hari Dass.
-The center holds yoga workshops and classes in the creative and healing arts, and offers Ayurvedic treatments, massage, and reflexology.
+The center, located between Vancouver and Victoria, holds yoga workshops and classes in the creative and healing arts, and offers Ayurvedic treatments, massage, and reflexology.

 It's also home to a small residential community and the Salt Spring Centre School.
-Although the majority of members and center residents are students of Dass, no commitment to a spiritual tradition or teacher is required to participate in any of the activities.
-Accommodations, however, are available only to those who are registered for a workshop.
+Although the majority of members and center residents were students of Dass, no commitment to a spiritual tradition or teacher is required to participate in any of the activities.
+Accommodations are available to those who are registered for a workshop or weekend getaway.
 The public may attend daily yoga classes or book a health treatment at the Healing Arts Studio without being an overnight guest.